Summary.

 The album Slow Deep

-and Hard (Roadrunner, 1991) is one of the masterpieces of heavy metal, and
+and Hard (Roadrunner, 1991), an autobiographical concept album which is sometimes self-parodying, is one of the masterpieces of heavy metal.

-even rock music as a whole.
-It is a terrible, and sometimes funeral, glimpse
+It is a terrifying, and sometimes funeral, glimpse

 into frightening urban neurosis.
 Their blend of death metal, hardcore and